Trump escalates rhetoric on unrest in cities, looking for a campaign advantage

 The speech — one night after Trump delivered more serious, by-the-teleprompter remarks in the White House Rose Garden to accept the Republican nomination for president, contained many of his usual flourishes.

-Among his proclamations: He resurfaced debunked voter fraud allegations in New Hampshire from 2016, falsely claiming that bus loads of people came over from Massachusetts to vote against him.
+Among his proclamations: He resurfaced debunked voter fraud allegations in New Hampshire from 2016, falsely claiming that busloads of people came over from Massachusetts to vote against him.
 He called for college football to return and said Democrats blaming him for the sport’s demise was a “hoax.”
 He encouraged the media to call NATO Secretary General Jens Stoltenberg to secure praise of Trump in a meandering riff about his foreign policy positions, adding that he would be pulling more troops out of the Middle East.

-He boasted about an endorsement from a New York police officers union and gave an embellished and elaborate account of Sen. Kamala D. Harris, whom he called a “beauty,” losing the Democratic primary.
-He accused CNN of cutting off its camera when he criticized the network, lampooned the investigation into Russian interference in the 2016 election and mocked Fox News anchor Chris Wallace —drawing supportive boos from the crowd.
+He boasted about an endorsement from a New York police officers union and gave an embellished and elaborate account of Sen. Kamala D. Harris, whom he called a “beauty,” losing the Democratic presidential primary.
+He accused CNN of cutting off its camera when he criticized the network, lampooned the investigation into Russian interference in the 2016 election and mocked Fox News anchor Chris Wallace — drawing supportive boos from the crowd.

-The president misleadingly said again that Republicans would always protect preexisting conditions for health care and launched a scorching attack against Biden, painting him as a puppet of the left and for not leaving his basement —and said he “doesn’t even know he’s alive.”
+The president misleadingly said again that Republicans would always protect preexisting conditions for health care and launched a scorching attack against Biden, painting him as a puppet of the left and for not leaving his basement — and said he “doesn’t even know he’s alive.”

 Trump again falsely said “Mexico is paying for the wall” and bragged about crowds lining the runways to pay homage to him.
-He largely avoided the coronavirus issue during the speech, arguing for the country to reopen and casting his response to the virus as better than Biden would have done.
+He largely avoided the pandemic during the speech, arguing for the country to reopen and casting his response to the virus as better than Biden would have done.

 “They’re all saying, we want Ivanka,” he said, without elaborating who “they” are.
 “We should have kept the oil in Iraq,” he said at one point, without explaining further.